Tucker’s Raw Frozen Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 37% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 32% for the overall product line.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical raw dog food.

-Tucker’s Raw Frozen Dog Food is a meat-based raw product using a significant amount of pork as its main source of animal protein, thus earning the brand 4.5 stars.
+Tucker’s Raw Frozen Dog Food is a meat-based raw product using a notable amount of pork, beef or turkey as its main sources of animal protein, thus earning the brand 4 stars.

 Notes and Updates